radius-project/docs/docs/content/guides/author-apps/aws/howto-aws-resources/index.md

         demotable       AWS.DynamoDB/GlobalTable
     ```

-2. Verify that the AWS Dynamo DB table has been created via AWS Console / CLI
+2. Verify that the AWS DynamoDB table has been created via AWS Console / CLI

 ## Step 6: Cleanup